We may earn a commission if you make a purchase through the links on our website.

 Icinga Open Source Network Management Platform

-Icinga is a program that gives some of the others, Zabbix especially, a run for its money but falters when it comes to intuitive setup and configuration.
-Icinga requires a good wealth of knowledge to know how to get it setup just right, but once you do it's among the Best open-source NMS on the market.
+Icinga is a program that gives some of the others, Zabbix especially, a run for its money, but falters when it comes to intuitive setup and configuration.
+Icinga requires a good wealth of knowledge to know how to get it set up just right, but once you do it's among the best open-source NMS on the market.

 Key Features:

 Of particular note is the unusual modularity of Icinga – the core software can be installed with just a few small commands, which is the easy part, and from there almost any other functionality, both standard NMS and beyond, can be added one by one.
+The downside is that each one has to be installed and configured individually, and that coupled with documentation that isn't so great for a quick setup, makes this another powerful tool that's challenging to put to use right away.

 Available for Debian, Ubuntu, RHEL/CentOS, openSUSE, SLES, Gentoo, FreeBSD, ArchLinux and Icinga for Windows will require Vagrant and VirtualBox or Parallels Desktop, along with Ruby for Windows installed.